 Tablets and capsules:

-- If you have low stomach acid or you take another drug to lower stomach acid, take this drug with an acidic drink like non-diet cola.
+- If your child has low stomach acid or your child takes another drug to lower stomach acid, talk with your child’s doctor about how to give this drug.
+You may need to give this drug with an acidic drink like non-diet cola.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.